• Submit a request

 • Press

-• Torture Prevention
+• Prevention of Torture

 8 April 2020

-view 294 views
+view 437 views

 In an endeavor submitted on behalf of the President of the Commission for Exceptional Situations and the minister of Justice, People’s Advocates draw attention upon the fact that, in the case of the spread of the epidemic in prisons, the situation will not be under control at all.
 The medical units in the prisons have no possibility to offer hospital care and intensive care conditions, and the prison hospital does not possess the capacity to provide the necessary medical assistance for all of the infected inmates, in case of spreading COVID-19.
 At the same time, the already overcrowded public health and medical institutions will face a new challenge – the need to create the conditions for ensuring the permanent custody of the detained inmates.